kindziora/nightout/admin/laravel-vue-admin-master/database/README.md

 * A user of type "consumer" can sign In to events--
 * A user of type "validator" can read the qrCode of a "consumer" and process a checkin
 * A checkin is the process of attending to an event and requesting your promotion
+* A promotion is an offer for an event, using a promotion means having benefefits
+* type of promotions are:
+    * attendee [default]
+    * price
+    * product
+    * other